How Long Do Solar Panels Last? (And How to Extend Their Life)

 - Inspect Wiring and Mounting Structures Your solar panels are exposed to the elements year-round.
 Over time, weather-related wear can affect your system.
 It’s a good practice to visually inspect your wiring and mounting structures for any signs of corrosion, loose connections, or physical damage.
 A simple inspection can prevent a minor issue from becoming a costly repair and ensure your system’s long-term safety and performance.

 - Monitor System Performance Most modern solar systems come with a monitoring app that allows you to track your energy production in real time.
 Regularly checking this data is a powerful way to identify any unusual drops in output.
 If you notice a sudden dip in production that isn’t related to the weather, it could signal an issue with a single panel, a microinverter, or your system’s overall performance.
-Early detection allows you to resolve the problem quickly and ensure you’re not missing out on valuable energy.
+Early detection allows you to resolve the problem quickly and ensure you’re not missing out on energy production.

 Click here to view other articles on our blog.

-Last Updated on August 29, 2025
+Last Updated on October 29, 2025